 That hour right before sunset is known as the magic hour by photographers for a reason.
 This warm, soft light is a photographer’s bestie, so you definitely want to take advantage of it by scheduling your couple portraits during this time.
 Typically the best time to schedule this is between the ceremony and reception, but if your schedule doesn’t allow for it, consider taking 5-10 minutes to step away from the reception with your groom to be bathed in some golden light.
 Nothing says love like flattering natural light, eh?

-Joy is contagious!
 On your wedding day, surround yourself with people who bring out the best in you, those who make you smile, and those who you can be yourself around.
 Stress and tight schedules can easily turn your dream wedding day into a nightmare.
 This is when turning to your soon-to-be husband, best friend, mom, or your goofy little nephew can help remind you of the true purpose of the day.
-Smile through some of the stressful moments, even if it feels unnatural, and it will become genuine.
-Having everyone in high spirits will yield genuinely happy images of your wedding day.
+Smile through the stressful moments, take a big ‘ole deep breathe, and remember that at the end of this whole thing, you’re GONNA BE MARRIED. 🙂

 Looking for more resources for your lovely garden wedding?
 Check out all of our tips, tricks, and inspiration here!